agslima/sistema-iot-de-controle/README.md

 * Hardware interaction is handled via the **MRAA library**.

 > [!WARNING]
 > This project focuses on the *implementation of logic and hardware integration*.
-While MD5 is used here for educational demonstration of hashing concepts, modern production environments should utilize stronger algorithms (e.g., SHA-256 or bcrypt).
+While MD5 is used here for demonstration of hashing concepts, modern application should utilize stronger algorithms (e.g., SHA-256 or bcrypt).

 ---